 When installing a new central air conditioning system, be sure that your contractor:

-- Allows adequate indoor space for the installation, maintenance, and repair of the new system, and installs an access door in the furnace or duct to provide a way to clean the evaporator coil
+- Allows adequate indoor space for the installation, maintenance, and repair of the new system

 - Uses a duct-sizing methodology such as the Air Conditioning Contractors of America (ACCA) Manual D

 - Ensures there are enough supply registers to deliver cool air and enough return air registers to carry warm house air back to the air conditioner